Here’s everything about whether using a laptop while charging is bad or not:

 The current bypasses the battery and runs the computer directly.

-If you want to learn all about whether it’s bad to use a laptop while charging, then you’re in the right place.
+If you want to learn all about why it is bad to use a laptop while charging or not, then you’re in the right place.

 Let’s get started!